Tim Hartnett, MSW, MHA

 Katharina Wiest, PhD, MSPH

 Director of Research

 Katharina joined CODA in 2007.
 As Director of Research, she participates as site principal investigator in clinical trials through the Clinical Trials Network of the National Institute on Drug Abuse as well as other academic institutions and organizations.
 She also provides ongoing, real-time assessment and evaluation of CODA’s patient population and programs through analyses of electronic medical records and survey-form databases.
 She is currently an Affiliate Assistant Professor in the Department of Public Health and Preventive Medicine at Oregon Health & Science University and previously served as an Adjunct Assistant Professor in epidemiology for Portland State University and as an instructor in the University of Utah, Department of Family and Community Medicine.
 Katharina received her doctorate in epidemiology from University of Washington; her Master of Science in Public Health in epidemiology from University of California-Los Angeles; and her undergraduate degree in Biology from Pitzer College.

 Bonnie Holdahl, MBA

 Director of Outpatient Services

 Bonnie joined CODA in 2014 as Director of Outpatient Services.
 She began her career in healthcare as a patient advocate with Planned Parenthood in Oregon, ultimately becoming Health Center Manager for two of the agency’s clinics.
 Prior to joining CODA, Bonnie served as Medical Services Director at LifeWorks NW, overseeing lifespan psychiatric services.
-She earned her MBA with a focus on healthcare management from Oregon Health and Science University.
+She earned her MBA with a focus on healthcare management from Oregon Health & Science University.
 She received her undergraduate degree from Western Oregon University.